NCCY Award FAQs

 - When will nominees be notified about their standing for the award?

-Nominee materials must be submitted no later than April 30, 2017 in order to be considered during the award review process.
+Nominee materials must have been submitted no later than April 30, 2018 in order to be considered during the award review process.

 - Can I email my materials to you?